White Balance Photography –

-All cameras with basic setting ability, regardless of the brand or model should have the ability to manually adjust the White Balance.
+All cameras with basic setting ability, regardless of the brand or model should have the ability to manually adjust the tones via the kelvin scale.
 Provided you aren’t on the automatic setting, you can change your White Balance to control the colour temperature and create images in any light.

 What is White Balance?

-Being able to control your white balance means you can tell the camera what tones to produce, resulting in images that look how you want rather than how the camera wants.
+Being able to control this setting means you can tell the camera what tones to produce, resulting in images that look how you want rather than how the camera wants.

 It will allow you to change the tones of your image and perfect the white tones.

 Personally I love to have warm tones in my images; oranges, yellows and a general feeling of warmth rather than cool blues.
 For this reason, I mainly shoot with my white balance set in ‘Cloudy’ mode which creates a warmer colour palette than ‘Sunny’ for example which tends to be cooler.

 Related – Setting the Scene: How to Photograph Sunrise

 A little rundown of the available white balance settings in your camera –

 Auto: If you want to leave it all up to the wisdom of your camera, this is the best option as it will attempt to read the conditions and perfect the white balance for you.

 Daylight/Sunny: Technically you should switch to this mode in sunny conditions but I feel it doesn’t change the white balance too much,